 Syntax Description allowed vlan vlan-list Set the list of allowed VLANs that can receive and send traffic on this interface in tagged format when in trunking mode.
 See the following vlan-list format.
 The none keyword is not valid.
 The default is all . encapsulation dot1q Set the encapsulation format on the trunk port to IEEE 802.1Q.
-With this format, the switch supports simultaneous tagged and untagged traffic on a port. encapsulation isl Set the encapsulation format on the trunk port to Inter-Switch Link (ISL).
-The switch encapsulates all received and sent packets with an ISL header and filters native frames received from an ISL trunk port. encapsulation negotiate Specify that if Dynamic Inter-Switch Link (DISL) and Dynamic Trunking Protocol (DTP) negotiation do not resolve the encapsulation format, ISL is the selected format. native vlan vlan-id Set the native VLAN for sending and receiving untagged traffic when the interface is in IEEE 802.1Q trunking mode.
+With this format, the switch supports simultaneous tagged and untagged traffic on a port. encapsulation negotiate Specify to use Dynamic Trunking Protocol (DTP) negotiation for the encapsulation format. native vlan vlan-id Set the native VLAN for sending and receiving untagged traffic when the interface is in IEEE 802.1Q trunking mode.
 The range is 1 to 4094. pruning vlan vlan-list Set the list of VLANs that are eligible for VTP pruning when in trunking mode.
 The all keyword is not valid.